craigsapp/ATON/index.md

 </table>
 </center>

-Meta tags such as `@@START:` are case insensitive, so `@@start:` is equivalent.
+Control tags such as `@@START:` are case insensitive, so `@@start:` is equivalent.
 In addition `@@BEGIN:` is an alias for `@@START:`, and `@@STOP:` is an alias for `@@END:`.
-Ending meta tags may optionally repeat the property name.
-If so, then the name will be checked against the opening name, and an error will be generated if they do not match.
+Property names in ending control tags are optional: including them will force a check to ensure that the closing tag matches to an opening tag with the same name.
 If the file ends without a matching `@@END:` tag, it will be inserted automatically.

-### Property arrays
+### Property value arrays

-If a property name is repeated at any object level, then the individual values from multiple entries with the same name will be collected into an array:
+If a property name is repeated in a specific object level, then the individual values from multiple entries with the same property name will be collected into a single array:

 <center>
 <table style="with:450px;">